mlflow/mlflow/docs/source/models.rst

 Custom Python Models
 ^^^^^^^^^^^^^^^^^^^^
-The :py:mod:`mlflow.pyfunc` module provides :meth:`save_model() <mlflow.pyfunc.save_model>` and
+The :py:mod:`mlflow.pyfunc` module provides :py:func:`save_model() <mlflow.pyfunc.save_model>` and
-:meth:`log_model() <mlflow.pyfunc.log_model>` utilities for creating MLflow models with the ``python_function`` flavor that contain arbitrary user-specified code and *artifact* (file) dependencies.
+:py:func:`log_model() <mlflow.pyfunc.log_model>` utilities for creating MLflow models with the ``python_function`` flavor that contain arbitrary user-specified code and *artifact* (file) dependencies.
 These artifact dependencies may include serialized models produced by any Python ML library.

+Because these custom models contain the ``python_function`` flavor, they can be deployed to any of MLflow's supported production environments, such as SageMaker, AzureML, or local REST endpoints.

-The following examples demonstrate how these functions can be used to create custom Python models.
+The following examples demonstrate how the :py:mod:`mlflow.pyfunc` module can be used to create custom Python models.
 For additional information about model customization with MLflow's ``python_function`` utilities, see the :ref:`python_function custom models documentation <pyfunc-create-custom>`.

 Example: Creating a custom "add n" model
 ****************************************
 In this example, we first define a class for a custom model that adds a specified numeric value, `n`, to all columns of a Pandas DataFrame input.
-Then, we leverage the :py:mod:`mlflow.pyfunc` APIs to save an instance of this model with `n=5` in MLflow model format.
+Then, we leverage the :py:mod:`mlflow.pyfunc` APIs to save an instance of this model with `n = 5` in MLflow model format.
 Finally, we load the model in ``python_function`` format and use it to evaluate a sample input

 .. code:: python